slatedocs/slate/source/includes/administration/_users.md

 Users are created asynchronously on the underlying service(s) and progress is reflected in the state of the user's service connection(s).

-There's two different types of [role](#administration-roles) you can assign to the user.
+There are two different types of [roles](#administration-roles) a user can be assigned.
 A system role will determine the set of system permissions the user will have.
-An environment role will give the user access to an environment and will determine what he can see and do in that environment.
+An environment role will give the user access to an environment and will determine his access rights in that environment.

 You will need the `Create a new user` permission to execute this operation.